Science curriculum doesn't have to be expensive. A good portion of what we've used for science over the years have been free resources!

 There are quite a few different free science courses that use the Magic School Bus episodes.
 Here are some that we have referred to over the years.

-I used Magic School Bus for Princess Dork’s second-grade science and it was a BLAST!
-I paired the lessons with the science kits, read aloud some of the books and of course we watched the videos.
+I used Magic School Bus for our daughter's second-grade science and it was a BLAST!
+I paired the lessons with the science kits, read aloud some of the books, and of course we watched the videos.
 We had so much fun that year.
-I plan to repeat it again for Nerdlet’s second-grade science.

 Running a close second to Magic School Bus on the interest meter has to be Wild Kratts.
 My kids LOVE the Kratt brothers.

-You’ll find loads of printable worksheets, extension activities and more to use with all of the Wild Kratt’s episodes.
+You’ll find loads of printable worksheets, extension activities and more to use with all of the Wild Kratt’s episodes, which you can watch for free with your Amazon Prime membership.

 Elementary Life Science by Mr. Q